-I would also like to thank the townspeople involved in the Burrillville Prevention Action Committee.
-This group does tremendous work combatting drugs and alcohol in our schools and community.
-BPAC meetings are held on the first Wednesday of each month at 5:00 in the Wallace F. Lees Safety Complex.
-ALL are invited!
+As always, I would like to thank the members of the Burrillville Prevention Action Coalition.
+This group consists of members from our police and fire departments, schools, healthcare, and concerned citizens.
+These members of our community do exceptional work combatting drug and alcohol abuse in our schools and community.
+Drug abuse has touched many people in our state.
+Please attend a BPAC meeting.
+All are invited.
+These meetings are held on the first Wednesday of every month at 5 PM in the Wallace F. Lee Public Safety Complex.